schwilklab/lab-resources/methods/leaf-protein.md

 2. Dilute the dye in a 5:1 ratio (i.e. for 100 mL of dye, take 20 mL concentrate soln and add 80 mL RO water)
 3. Diluted dye can be stored at 4 C for ~3 months.
 Can make large bottle ahead of time if you have many samples to.
 4. Make a new standard curve with each new bottle of protein dye.
+5.

+# Data that needs to be recorded.
+Example sheets in file cabinet in Schwilk lab
+1

 ### protein extraction ###